Bg

 IN THIS ARTICLE:

-A sleep routine is simply a set of activities that you’ll do each night with your child to prepare them for sleep.
+A sleep routine is a set of activities that you’ll do each night with your child to prepare them for sleep.
 They refer to the activities that take place an hour or so before sleep but do not include any steps that might occur as a child is actually falling asleep (such as rocking or feeding to sleep).

-Consistent bedtime routines can help children (and adults!) of any age transition from playtime to sleep time.
+Consistent bedtime routines can help children (and !) of any age transition from playtime to sleep time.
 As adults, most of us don’t go straight from wakeful activities to sleep without some steps to wind down.
 Likewise, kids need that space and time to adjust to a restful time too.

 A consistent set of steps before bed can also help infants understand what to expect, and that sleep is going to come next.
 This is especially useful when your baby can’t yet understand what it means when you say, “You need to go to sleep immediately, so I can finish rewatching the entire first season of Bridgerton.”

 Consistent routines before bed can improve sleep in multiple ways.
-A 2009 study found that “a consistent nightly bedtime routine is beneficial in improving multiple aspects of infant and toddler sleep, resulting in shorter sleep onset latency, decreased wakefulness after sleep onset, and increased sleep consolidation.”
+A 2009 found that “a consistent nightly bedtime routine is beneficial in improving multiple aspects of infant and toddler sleep, resulting in shorter sleep onset latency, decreased wakefulness after sleep onset, and increased sleep consolidation.”
 (Mindell et al., 2009)

 This comes as no surprise to us.
 At Huckleberry, we find that children tend to fall asleep easier and stay asleep longer when families maintain predictable, calm sleep routines each night.

-Interestingly, the advantages of a nightly bedtime routine go far beyond improving sleep.
-Research shows that they can also contribute to positive outcomes in “language development, literacy, child emotional and behavioral regulation, parent-child attachment, and family functioning, among other outcomes.”
+Interestingly, the advantages of a nightly bedtime routine go far beyond improving sleep. shows that they can also contribute to positive outcomes in “language development, literacy, child emotional and behavioral regulation, parent-child attachment, and family functioning, among other outcomes.”
 (Mindell & Williamson, 2018) This makes a lot of sense given that bedtime rituals tend to involve one-on-one time with a caregiver and often include reading, lullabies, and hygiene-related activities.

 Sleep routines don’t need to be long or complicated.
 We recommend choosing several steps that are age appropriate and will prep your kiddo for bedtime.
 Aim to do them consistently each night, and in the same order.